Shakir555/flash_news/README.md

 ---

 ## Support
-If you encounter any issues, feel free to [open an issue](https://github.com/yourusername/flash-news/issues) or reach out to me at [your.email@example.com](mailto:your.email@example.com).
+If you encounter any issues, feel free to [open an issue](https://github.com/shakir555/flash-news/issues).